gilesncwilliams/data-analytics-power-bi-report299/README.md

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-06 at 14.54.00.png>)

 On the stores drillthrough page, there are year-to-date measures for Profit and Revenue, as well as goals for each.
 As mentioned above, the goals are based on the store's previous year-to-date performance plus 20%.
-To calculate the goals I used the SAMEPERIODLASTYEAR function, as the measure would update depending upon which quarter a user wished to look at.
-For example.
+To calculate the goals I used the SAMEPERIODLASTYEAR function, as the measure would then update depending upon which quarter a user wished to look at.

+The DAX measure for Revenue Goal:

 Revenue Goal =
 CALCULATE(